george-hawkins/arf-drone/images/pixhawk-leds/README.md

 * The main LED seen at the center of the Pixhawk itself.
 * The red LED in the safety switch.

-For more details on the various other LEDs see the [status LEDs documentation](https://pixhawk.org/users/status_leds) on pixhawk.org.
+For more details on the various other LEDs see the [status LEDs page](https://pixhawk.org/users/status_leds) on pixhawk.org.

-_The main Pixhawk LED_
+_The main Pixhawk LED._
 ![main LED](main-led.png)

-_The safety switch._
+_The safety switch LED._
 ![safety switch](safety-switch.png)